eBPF-Flowradar/eBPF-FlowRadar/notes.md

 7. Prevent random packets sent on interface
 8. Proper flow for returning errors.Check return values of bpf helpers and perform required action
 9. Remove timestamp from counter decode output
+10. Create a folder structure
+11. Add support for packets other than TCP and UDP

 # Errors
 1. Errors due to empty flowsets being passed down to gsl [x]